sudogene/tp/docs/UserGuide.md

 > trainings.

 Examples:
-- `ts-delete 2 id/1,2,3` deletes students with indexes 1,2,3 from training 1.
+- `ts-delete 2 id/1,2,3` deletes students with id values 1,2,3 from training 1.

 ### Find all of a student's training : `find-training`
 Finds all of a student's trainings.